-Groups 9.30-10 Break 10.15-10.45 Break 11-11.30 PM A Reading Mathematics English Non-core activities
+Groups 9.30-10 Break 10.15- 10.45 Break 11-11.30 PM A Reading English Mathematics Non-core activities set on Purple Mash

-IEPs and EHCPs- additional time will be allocated to address these targets with SEN support staff All children will receive a copy of the work, which will be delivered to the home address.
+IEPs and EHCPs- additional activities will be provided by the SENCO to ensure each milestone is met to achieve IEP targets.

+All children can receive a copy of the work, which will be delivered to the home address on requests.
 SEND children will receive additional resources to support their learning.